Vintage Pulp Sep 30 2013

 In many of those reviews, Jacopetti’s and Prosperi’s motives came into question.
 It’s easy to understand why.
 For example, can you guess how the movie was even logistically possible?
 Because Jacopetti and Prosperi filmed in Haiti, where the genocidal dictator François Duvalier rounded up thousands of Haitian extras to be subjected to Addio Zio Tom’s degrading recreations of slave trade practices for mere pennies a day, orsometimes just a meal.
 Did Jacopetti and Prosperi believe they were serving a higher cause, and make a painful decision that dealing with Duvalier was a necessary evil?
 Or did they simply see it economically and decide the way to bring their vision to life was to depend upon someone who could treat humans as property?

 In any case, getting back to the art, if you look closely you’ll notice this is actually a Japanese poster (one of two that were made), though nearly all the text is English.
 But we shared it today because the movie opened in Italy today in 1971.
-Also, though it took a while for recognition to sink in, the mole made the difference—Radiah Frye is the model on the poster.
-We featured her as one of our earliest femmes fatales, so it was a pleasant surprise to see her again.
+Also, though it took a while for the idea to sink in, the mole made the difference—it's possible that Radiah Frye is the model on the poster.
+Not 100%.
+But maybe.
+We featured her as one of our earliest femmes fatales, so if it's her it's a pleasant surprise to see her again.
 In summation, watch Addio Zio Tom if you dare.

 diggfacebookstumbledelicious